emilshigin/odin-learning/README.md

 >when I pull the repo everything should work without breaking pages.

 ### Project Afterthoughts
-> I would set up the div tags to account for device display sized.
-When the website\
+> I would set up the div tags to account for moble devices and change the website format.\
-> is other then full screen it is miss algned.
-I would like to look into screen readers\
+> When the website is other then full screen it is miss algned.
+I would like to look into\
-> and support them.
+> screen readers and how to support them.